Skip to content

 • Representing an NHS Trust in a Round Table Meeting in a case in which the Trust was alleged to have failed to properly treat injuries sustained in a road traffic accident caused by a co-defendant, raising difficult questions concerning apportionment and a break in the chain of causation.

-David is regularly instructed to settle the pleadings on behalf of his client, and to advise on issues of liability and, in particular, quantum.
-He has regular experience of producing Schedules and Counter-Schedules in claims involving complex future losses, in particular, extensive care and case management regimes, accommodation adaptations and loss of pension claims.
+David is regularly instructed to settle the pleadings, and to advise on issues of liability and, in particular, quantum.
+He has regular experience of producing Schedules and Counter- Schedules in claims involving complex future losses, in particular, extensive care and case management regimes, accommodation adaptations and loss of pension claims.
 His experience includes the following (a number of which are ongoing):

 • Settling the Defence on behalf of an NHS Trust (led by Alexander Antelme KC) in a claim arising from alleged mismanagement of a wrist fracture, which was alleged to have ultimately caused the Claimant to develop depression, alcoholism and suffer a fall rendering him paraplegic.
 The allegation that the alleged negligence caused the paraplegia was abandoned following service of a detailed Defence.